igorcafe/mayi/README.md

 ### Handled system calls

 - `open`, `creat`, `openat`, `openat2`

+Can open files in read and/or write mode.
+Can even truncate them.

 - `unlink`, `unlinkat`

+Deletes files.

 - `rename`, `renameat`, `renameat2`

+Renames and/or moves files, but can also replace them.

 ### TO-DO

 - `truncate`, `ftruncate`

+Can erase the file content.

 - `chmod`, `fchmod`, `fchmodat`

+Changes file permissions.

 - `chown`, `fchown`, `lchown`, `fchownat`

+Changes file owner.

 - `link`, `linkat`, `symlink`, `symlinkat`

+Dangerous, because a hard link or a symlink can change the contents of a real file somewhere else.
+The proper solution may be to always follow the links on open/truncate and similar operations.

 - `mkdir`, `mkdirat`

+Creates directory.
+Maybe not so important to handle?

 - `mknod`, `mknodat`

+Can create regular files, devices, named pipes...
+Maybe not so important to handle?

 ### Not planned